 The auditor's task is to verify the accounting, financial statements, report of activities, report of the Board of Directors, and administration.
-The auditor assesses whether the financial statements give a true and fair view of the Company's results and its financial position at the end of the financial year.
-The Company's financial year is the calendar year.
+The auditor assesses whether the financial statements give a true and fair view of the company's results and its financial position at the end of the financial year.
+The company's financial year is the calendar year.
 The audit also involves examining the consolidated financial statements.
 The parent company's auditor must ensure that the auditors of each of the companies belonging to the Group have properly conducted their audits.
 The auditor presents the auditor's to the Annual General Meeting every year.

 The Company has one auditor, which shall be a public accounting firm authorised by the Central Chamber of Commerce.
-The auditor must be independent of the Company.
+The auditor must be independent of the company.
 The auditor is chosen by the Annual General Meeting.
-The Annual General Meeting on 3 April 2019 chose PricewaterhouseCoopers Oy (PwC) as the auditor of the parent company, and authorised public accountant Juha Toppinen as the principal auditor.
-Auditing of accounts of foreign subsidiaries belonging to Ponsse Group has been arranged in accordance with the laws and other regulations of each country, but under the guidance of the Company and PwC.
+On 27 May 2020, the Annual General Meeting chose the auditing firm KPMG Oy Ab as auditor of the parent company, and authorised public accountant Ari Eskelinen as the principal auditor.
+Auditing of the accounts of foreign subsidiaries belonging to Ponsse Group is arranged in accordance with the laws and other regulations of each country, but under the guidance of the company and KPMG Oy Ab.

-In 2019, the Group's auditing costs amounted to EUR 151,025.
-The auditing fee paid to the Company's auditing firm for the year, PricewaterhouseCoopers Oy, was EUR 53,208.
-Companies belonging to the PwC chain were paid a fee of EUR 28,325 for services not directly related to auditing: certificates and statements (EUR 1,778), tax advice (EUR 5,481), and other fees (EUR 21,066).
-Other auditing companies were paid a total of EUR 87,062.
-This amount consisted of an auditing fee (EUR 32,630), certificates and statements (EUR 3,781), tax advice (EUR 13,541), and other fees (EUR 37,110).
+In 2020, the Group's auditing costs amounted to EUR 235,882.
+The auditing fee paid to the company's auditing firm for the year, KPMG Oy Ab, was EUR 76,600.
+Firms belonging to the KPMG network were paid a fee of EUR 77,400 for services not directly related to the audit: certificates and statements (EUR 1,200), tax advice (EUR 26,300), and other fees (EUR 49,900).
+Other auditing companies were paid a total of EUR 90,918.
+This amount consisted of an auditing fee (EUR 40,032), certificates and statements (EUR 1,930), tax advice (EUR 11,412), and other fees (EUR 37,544).